 Make no mistake, military augmented reality has the potential to push a traditionally low tech activity into revolutionary new areas.
 In some regards, this is nothing new, aircrew has been using related technology for some time and the various future soldier programmes in the US, UK, France and Germany have all explored the concepts but only now is the technology sufficiently mature to start serious development work, in no small part to the civilian smartphone market.
 There’s an app that might just be one of the defining milestones for infantry combat, have a look here for a few ideas, maybe Halo isn’t that far away after all.

 Despite being a promising technology there are a lot of significant challenges to be addressed before practical military systems can be fielded, power usage, ergonomics and the dissemination of information across the infantry team being just a few.

-High explosives allow allow a group of infantry to apply a significant shock against the enemy and it is this shock which contributes greatly to achieving a decisive outcome.
-Dismounted infantry, without vehicle based fire support from HMG, GMG and other crew served weapons have a limited repertoire.
+High explosives allow a group of infantry to apply a significant shock against the enemy and it is this shock that contributes greatly to achieving a decisive outcome.
+Dismounted infantry, without vehicle-based fire support from HMG, GMG and other crew-served weapons have a limited repertoire.

 Grenade, extremely effective but limited to extreme close ranges

 Low Velocity 40mm Grenade, a range of effects but range limited and unguided